The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 \- Post-Blackfire Trio (3x Flare Breath): Shadow Wall during the Gigaflare cast, and then Dark Mind as the cast finishes.
 Apply TBN before or during the Flare Breaths.

 \- Post-Fellruin Trio (Tempest Wing tether->Flare Breath->Flatten->Flare Breath): Rampart+TBN as you are taking your tether.
 Rampart will just be coming off cooldown.
-You can take this set of busters if needed with another TBN use to cover the Flatten, but your cotank will have more mitigation available and should ideally swap or Cover.
+You can take this set of busters if needed with another TBN use to cover the Flatten, but your co-tank will have more mitigation available and should ideally swap or Cover.

 \- Post-Heavensfall Trio (3x Flare Breath): Dark Mind + Shadow Wall + TBN, just like the first triple flares.